 Safe Training and Interventions during COVID

 Staff Training and Trainer Recertifications.
-Attendees of TACT2 Staff Trainings or Trainer Recerts facilitated by Dr. Steve Parese will observe the same standards.
+Attendees of TACT2 Staff Trainings or Trainer Recertifications facilitated by Dr. Steve Parese will observe the same standards.

 It is recommended that agencies use similar precautions when training their staff, but of course, those decisions must be made locally.

 Updated May 22, 2023

 Since many of our students or residents are from high-risk areas, I wish to offer the following recommendations for use of TACT2 physical interventions.
 The first will center on reducing the likelihood of physical interventions driven by deliberately dangerous behavior.
 The second focuses on reducing those dangerous behaviors driven by emotional crisis.
 The last will offer recommendations approaching dangerous situations while minimizing the risk of greater harm.